crossminer/maracas/docs/index.md

 1. Client methods invoking a constructor that is removed due to its parent type removal.
 2. Client methods invoking a constructor that is removed from an API type.
+3. Client constructors invoking an supertype constructor through the `super` keyword.

 For instance, there is a client type `client.C` with a method definition `m()`, and an API type `api.A` with a constructor `A(int)`.
 Assume `m()` invokes `A(int)` to create an object of type `api.A`.
 If `A(int)` is removed from `api.A`, then the following detection is reported: